 Computers and Mobile Devices

-Tablets, ebook readers, and other such personal technology must also be registered on the campus network.
-Because they are registered in a different manner than Smartphones, we recommend that you send an email message to firstname.lastname@example.org with your name, a phone number where you can be reached, and the MAC address of the device you want to register.
-We'll do the hard part and let you know when your device is ready to start working.
+Tablets, ebook readers, and other such personal technology must also be registered on the network.
+Because they are registered in a different manner than smartphones, we recommend that you send an email message to firstname.lastname@example.org with your name, a phone number where you can be reached, and the MAC address of the device you want to register.
+We'll do the rest and let you know when your device is ready to start working.

-Got an Xbox 360, Wii, PS3 or similar gaming box?
+Have an Xbox 360, Wii, PS3 or similar gaming box?
 All of these devices also require network registration.
-Please contact the IT Helpdesk for assistance, x2020.
+Please contact the IT Helpdesk for assistance at 802.654.2020.